Clicky

 67. Extra cords and chargers.

 Turn these 67+ items into a decluttering checklist when you feel clutter creeping back in.
 It’s helpful to have a list so when you want to declutter, you don’t have to spend extra time and energy figuring out where to start.
-If you want to declutter even more, try these 52 items or these 120 items, or the 30-day decluttering challenge.
-You can also learn how to simplify anything here.
+If you want to declutter even more, try these or these , or the .
+You can also learn how to simplify anything .
 On your simplicity journey, think less about what you are decluttering and letting go of and more about what you are making room for.
 I’m cheering you on!

-The post 10 Little Tips To Help You Keep Your Cool appeared first on Be More with Less.
+The post How to Declutter Clothes and Remove Closet Clutter appeared first on Be More with Less.

 Leave a Reply